edgio-docs/edgio-docs/src/guides/v7/develop/rest_api/security.md

     ...

-4. Update the desired configuration via one of the following endpoints:
+4. Update the desired configuration via one of the following operations:

     - [Update Access Rule (ACL)](Update-ACL.htmFINDME)